 Nursery 2 to Kindergarten 2

-EtonHouse Newton is an authorised International Baccalaureate World Pre-School
+EtonHouse Newton is an authorised IB World School since 2010

-The missions of both the IBO and EtonHouse focus on recognising respect for all learners, their potential, similarities, and differences, as well as developing life long, global learners.
+The missions of both the IB and EtonHouse focus on recognising respect for all learners, their potential, similarities, and differences, as well as developing life long, global learners.

 At EtonHouse Newton, we offer an inquiry-based curriculum promoting self-esteem, cultural awareness, and academic success.
 Through Units of Inquiry, we encourage our children to become critical thinkers, life-long learners, and active and responsible members of our community.